Conz-BB/Tabular_Review/DEPLOYMENT.md

 ## Step 4: Update Backend CORS

 1. Go back to your backend service in Render
+2. Go to **"Environment"** tab
-2. Add environment variable:
+3. Add environment variable:
    - **Key**: `FRONTEND_URL`
    - **Value**: Your frontend URL from Step 3 (e.g., `https://tabular-review-frontend.onrender.com`)

-3. The backend will automatically restart and use the new CORS settings
+4. The backend will automatically restart and use the new CORS settings

 ## Step 5: Test Your Deployment